firatuyulur/GROSeq_pipeline/README.md

 `bedtools bamtobed -bed12 -i sorted_data1.bam > sorted_data1.bed`

 Next step is generating the bedGraph files.
-For this purpose bedtools genomecov will be used.
+For this purpose there are multiple options.
+HOMER or bedtools genomecov are good options.  will be used.
 Before using genomecov, it advises a sorting as in the following;

 `sort -k 1,1 sorted_data1.bed > re_sorted_data1.bed`

+To use genomecov, use something like

+`mysql --user=genome --host=genome-mysql.cse.ucsc.edu -A -e \
+	"select chrom, size from hg19.chromInfo" > hg19.genome `

+  to generate genome file. and do the following;

+`bedtools genomecov -bg -i re_sorted_data1.bed -strand + -g hg19.genome > plusStrand_re_sorted_data1.bedGraph`